glupi-borna/odmah/README.md

 # Odmah

-Odmah is an immediate-mode UI framework that runs in the browser, on top of the DOM.
+Odmah is an experimental immediate-mode UI framework that runs in the browser, on top of the DOM.

-To use the framework, simply include `odmah.js` in your html:
+To use the framework, simply copy `odmah.js` from this repo and then include it in your html:

 ```html
 <html>